tannineo/tannineo/README.md

 ### Hi there 👋

-I am a MSc student in Dublin, Ireland.
+I am an software developer based in Dublin, Ireland.

-I just finished my master course.
-Open to work!
+Working with Elixir, also like TS/JS and Golang.

+Adapting new life in Dublin at the moment...

 <!--
 **tannineo/tannineo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.